lm3nitro/Projects/Regex/Regex Info.md

 ## Wildcards and Optional Characters

-In regex, a ==.== is used as a wildcard to match any single character, except line breaks (spaces).
+In regex, a .is used as a wildcard to match any single character, except line breaks (spaces).

-If there is an optional character that may or not be needed, than a ==?== can be used.
+If there is an optional character that may or not be needed, than a ? can be used.

 Note, if you want to search for a literal dot, then you will need to escape it with a reverse slash.